-Hudson Water Department History
+Hudson Water Department History and Mission

 The City's first water plant was located on Oviatt Street, and the water source was from nearby underground wells.
 Mr. James W. Ellsworth was the driving force and main financial backer of this initial system.
 It operated from 1912 until 1969, when the water plant moved to its present site on West Streetsboro Street.
 Today, Hudson's Water Resources Department operates five underground wells and operates its water own water treatment plant to provide safe drinking water to its approximately 2,300 customers.

 Our mission is to produce, treat, and deliver safe, potable, high quality water from the well field to the treatment plant, the elevated storage towers and ultimately to the consumers' tap.